Register to vote

 - Students registering to vote can register at more than one address but you can only vote once in any single election.

 - If you don't move, you don't need to register again each year, but you should complete the household enquiry form sent out each Autumn.

 - If you don't know if you're already registered, contact the electoral services team to find out.

-Special category voters such as an overseas elector, a crown servant, in the armed forces or homeless will need to complete separate forms.
+Special category voters such as an overseas elector, a crown servant, in the armed forces will need to complete separate forms.